onyx-platform/onyx-benchmark/README.md

 $ ansible-playbook --private-key ~/.ssh/your-aws-key.pem -i "," -e remote_user="ubuntu" -e onyx_cluster_id=your-cluster-id -e aws_access_key="XXXXXX" -e aws_secret_key="YYYYYY" -e aws_key_name="your-aws-key-name" tasks/main.yml
 ```

 Running this will construct a private VPC in AWS with a cluster of machines.
 Software will be installed to support the entire Onyx cluster, including metrics.
 Override any variables in `defaults/main.yml` with your own value by specifying `-e key=value` on the command line run.
+Note that security is **wide** open on these machines.

+### Ports

+Grafana: Metrics machine, port 3000

 ## License